How to Spend 3 Days in Florence, Italy: A Complete Guide

 For this itinerary, we’ll assume you’re arriving the evening before and have three full days to explore.

 Planning a trip to Italy?
-You won’t want to miss our guide to planning an incredible Italy itinerary, with ideas for 7, 10, and 14 days in Italy, how to organize your trip, and the best things to do and see along the way.
+You won’t want to miss our guide to planning an incredible Italy itinerary, with ideas for one week in Italy, 10, and 14 days in Italy, how to organize your trip, and the best things to do and see along the way.

 Day 1: Brunelleschi’s Dome, an Introduction to Florence, and the Statue of David